hgoldfish/qtnetworkng/docs/references.rst

     If some error occured, function returns `-1`.
 You can use ``error()`` and ``errorString()`` to get the error message.

-.. function:: SocketError error() const
+.. method:: SocketError error() const

     Returns the type of error that last occurred.

     TODO: A error table.

-.. function:: QString errorString() const
+.. method:: QString errorString() const

     Returns a human-readable description of the last device error that occurred.

-.. function:: bool isValid() const
+.. method:: bool isValid() const

     Returns true if the socket is not closed.

-.. function:: QHostAddress localAddress() const
+.. method:: QHostAddress localAddress() const

     Returns the host address of the local socket if available; otherwise returns ``QHostAddress::Null``.

     This is normally the main IP address of the host, but can be ``QHostAddress::LocalHost`` (127.0.0.1) for connections to the local host.

-.. function:: quint16 localPort() const
+.. method:: quint16 localPort() const

     Returns the host port number (in native byte order) of the local socket if available; otherwise returns `0`.

-.. function:: QHostAddress peerAddress() const
+.. method:: QHostAddress peerAddress() const

     Returns the address of the connected peer if the socket is in ``ConnectedState``; otherwise returns ``QHostAddress::Null``.

-.. function:: QString peerName() const
+.. method:: QString peerName() const

     Returns the name of the peer as specified by ``connect()``, or an empty ``QString`` if ``connect()`` has not been called.

-.. function:: quint16 peerPort() const
+.. method:: quint16 peerPort() const

     Returns the port of the connected peer if the socket is in ``ConnectedState``; otherwise returns `0`.

-.. function:: qintptr fileno() const
+.. method:: qintptr fileno() const

     Returns the native socket descriptor of the ``Socket`` object if this is available; otherwise returns `-1`.

     The socket descriptor is not available when ``Socket`` is in ``UnconnectedState``.

-.. function:: SocketType type() const
+.. method:: SocketType type() const

     Returns the socket type (TCP, UDP, or other).

-.. function:: SocketState state() const
+.. method:: SocketState state() const

     Returns the state of the socket.

     TODO: a state table.

-.. function:: NetworkLayerProtocol protocol() const
+.. method:: NetworkLayerProtocol protocol() const

     Returns the protocol of the socket.

-.. function:: static QList<QHostAddress> resolve(const QString &hostName)
+.. method:: static QList<QHostAddress> resolve(const QString &hostName)

     Make a DNS query to resolve the ``hostName``.
 If the ``hostName`` is an IP address, return the IP immediately.

-.. function:: void setDnsCache(QSharedPointer<SocketDnsCache> dnsCache)
+.. method:: void setDnsCache(QSharedPointer<SocketDnsCache> dnsCache)

     Set a ``SocketDnsCache`` to ``Socket`` object.
 Every call to ``connect(hostName, port)`` will check the cache first.